sirbebop2k/tradingStrategies/README.md

   - had to change my MACD strategy to long only positions, which made it not so market-neutral anymore
   - luckily, backtested returns didn't take too big a hit
 - explored options for hosting my strategy on. raspberry pis are all still sold out :( hey, college students get discounts on microsoft azure though!
+- after much head-bashing, I've decided to leave azure for real devs, and am now hosting on pythonanywhere.com
+- kraken seems to take awhile processing bank transfers; may switch to FTX if necessary

 ## To do goals:
-- may have to switch from REST to WebSockets to get more continuous data
+- perhaps switch from REST to WebSockets to get more continuous data
 - develop Bollinger strategy, and perhaps integrate with the exisitng MACD one